ansible/ansible/docs/docsite/rst/community/code_of_conduct.rst

 =================

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting `codeofconduct@ansible.com <mailto:codeofconduct@ansible.com>`_, to any channel operator in the community chat (Matrix, IRC) channels, or to the local organizers of an event.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting `codeofconduct@ansible.com <mailto:codeofconduct@ansible.com>`_, to anyone with administrative power in community chat (Admins or Moderators on Matrix, ops on IRC), or to the local organizers of an event.
 Meetup organizers are encouraged to prominently display points of contact for reporting unacceptable behavior at local events.